Failing to Learn

 mistakes made by object detectors without ground truth labels.
 We show that inconsistencies in object detector output between a pair of similar images can be used as hypotheses for false negatives (e.g. missed detections) and using a novel set of features for each hypotheses, an off-the-shelf binary classifier can be used to find valid errors.
 In particular, we study two distinct cues - temporal and stereo inconsistencies - using data that is readily available on most autonomous vehicles.
 Our method can be used with any camera-based object detector and we illustrate the technique on several sets of real world data.
 We show that a state-of-the-art detector, tracker and our classifier trained only on synthetic data can identify valid errors on KITTI tracking dataset with an Average Precision of 0.88.
 We also release a new tracking dataset with over 100 sequences totaling more than 80, 000 labeled pairs of stereo images along with ground truth disparity from a game engine to facilitate further research.

-Note: Code and Dataset for the revised version of the paper will be released soon.
+Note: Code for the revised version of the paper will be released soon.

 Beta version of the code is released in Github.